FahimU123/Personal-Coding-Guide/swiftdata.md

 ```
 ## Adding, Deleting, Updating, Saving Data

-### You only need modelconetxt when saving, adding, removing, or updating
+### You only need model context in a file when saving, adding, removing, or updating

 ```swift